openSUSE/news-o-o/_posts/2011-09-10-opensuse-weekly-news-issue-192-is-out.markdown

           International Trade Fair (TIF)](http://www.helexpo.gr/default.aspx?lang=en-US&loc=1&page=2065), 10-18th of September in Thessaloniki.

 The [76th TIF](http://www.helexpo.gr/default.aspx?lang=en-US&loc=1&page=2065) focuses on outlets in development and innovation, as well as new ideas.
-        This yearâ€™s event will highlight the opportunities and challenges generated by the crisis in the Greek economy, which is the starting point for the development of healthy entrepreneurship and modernising the public sector.
+        This year’s event will highlight the opportunities and challenges generated by the crisis in the Greek economy, which is the starting point for the development of healthy entrepreneurship and modernising the public sector.